Art In the Time of COVID: Reinventing Myself

 But most of all I believe that reinventing myself is a way to take my art to a new level and to more effectively get my message out to those that matter most - victims, witnesses and survivors.

 Several years ago I began to seriously draw on my iPad.
-I avoided the digital tools that duplicate the look of watercolor, pastel or oil paint.
-I wanted it to be something different - something maybe more native to the medium.
-So I started with simple lines.
-I really like to draw lines.
+I started with simple lines.
 I create lines from life.
 Can I capture essence with a line such that the line no longer looks like a person but has that person’s qualities?
-Of course I duplicated them on my faces on canvas.

 I am looking beyond lines and seeing what else I can conjure up with the medium.
-For Hockney it is landscape - for me it is repurposed very high-resolution images of my own large-scale portraits and original digital drawings.
+I now start with repurposed very high-resolution images of my own large-scale portraits, in-process work and original digital drawings.